nmlynch94/com.darkanddarker.DaD/README.md

 - You may want to rename your shortcut to DarkandDarker because the way the deck searches community control schemes is by matching your game's name.
 - I recommend the release bundle method especially, because the flatpak-builder method will require you to disable your Read Only partition in order to install flatpak-builder https://steamdecki.org/SteamOS/Read-only_Filesystem.
 I don't recommend doing this unless you are familiar enough with Linux to know you can ignore this warning.
 - For RuneLite users, there is a steamdeck-config.properties file placed in the data directory (usually in /var or ~/.var depening on if it's a user or system install).
 It will show in your file browser if you look for a folder called "data".

+### Known issues
+- Here is a one liner to make sure all dependencies are installed and also install the latest release.
+This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
+Winetricks is installing dependencies and it's installing the dependencies from the blacksmith installer exe.
+- Known Issues (these are all generic wine + blacksmith issues, not unique to this flatpak):
+  - Closing the launcher only works if you right click -> exit on the task bar, and then wait several seconds.
+Clicking the 'x' freezes the client.
+Even this sometimes does not work and will have to be killed.
+Launching from steam will help this because then clicking "stop" in steam will kill all processes.
+    - If on the steam deck, skip all the next few steps and just right click on the shortcut in the applications menu -> Add Steam Shortcut.
+    - In steam, choose "Games" -> "Add Non-steam shortcut"
+    - Choose any program and choose Add, just to create an entry
+    - Right click on the new entry -> Properties
+    - Set Set target = "/usr/bin/flatpak", Launch Options = "run com.darkanddarker.DaD", "start in" should be empty.
+    - Also feel free to edit the name of the shortcut
+  - During installation after the launcher is open, the installer looks garbled because it seems to overlay all displayed numbers on top of itself.
+It is working and you can watch the progress bar.
+The play button will show when it is done.
+  - Minimize the blacksmith launcher after game launch, or your clicks will bleed through the client when you try to swing.
+  - You may need to alt tab out and in once after launch for clicks to register.
+  - Credentials don't save on login, so you need to enter username and password every launch.
+  - Update doesn't always work.
+In these cases, I click the cog -> scan and repair -> close after the progress bar fills and open again.

 ### Updates
 To update, you can simply follow one of the above installation instructions on the latest code/release.
 Most updates will be self-updates from the launcher.
 Choose repair when you are presented the C++ installation prompt.